Taiwanese indigenous peoples

 Due to discrimination or repression throughout the centuries, the indigenous peoples of Taiwan have experienced economic and social inequality, including a high unemployment rate and substandard education.
 Some indigenous groups today continue to be unrecognized by the government.
-Since the early 1980s, many indigenous groups have been actively seeking a higher degree of political self-determination and economic development.
-The revival of ethnic pride is expressed in many ways by the indigenous peoples, including the incorporation of elements of their culture into cultural commodities such as cultural tourism, pop music and sports.
+Since the early 1980s many indigenous groups have been actively seeking a higher degree of political self-determination and economic development.
+The revival of ethnic pride is expressed in many ways by the indigenous peoples, including the incorporation of elements of their culture into cultural commodities such as cultural tourism, pop music, and sports.
 Taiwan's Austronesian speakers were formerly distributed over much of the Taiwan archipelago, including the Central Mountain Range villages along the alluvial plains, as well as Orchid Island, Green Island, and Liuqiu Island.

 The bulk of contemporary Taiwanese indigenous peoples mostly reside both in their traditional mountain villages as well as increasingly in Taiwan's urban areas.
-There are also the plains indigenous peoples, which have always lived in the lowland areas of the island.
+There are also the plains indigenous peoples who have always lived in the lowland areas of the island.
 Ever since the end of the White Terror, some efforts have been under way in indigenous communities to revive traditional cultural practices and preserve their distinct traditional languages on the now Han Chinese majority island and for the latter to better understand more about them.